bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 $$ 8 * 200 \text{ Video Game} = 32 * 200\text{ iPhones}$$

-STEP 2: Since we are interested in the opprtunity cost of video Games, make the left hand side 1.
+STEP 2: Since we are interested in the opprtunity cost of video games, make the left hand side 1.

 - USA
 $$ 1 \text{ Video Game} = \frac{24 * 100}{12*100}\text{ iPhones}$$